 This spot on the river bank had an amazing view, and a natural little corner made by a fallen tree.
 You might stand right here on a date and marvel at the river.

-Wedding Planning with your photographer in person.
+Wedding Planning with your photographer after your engagement shoot.